brendagarciac/brendagarciac/README.md

 - 👋 It's me!
 Hi!
 I’m @brendagarciac
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Web Development
+- 🦾 My passion is actively supporing Women in STEM
-- 💞️ I’m looking to collaborate on any project that could develop my skills
+- 💻 I’m looking to collaborate on any project that could help develop my skills
 - 📫 How to reach me: bgarciac2013@yahoo.com.mx

 <!---